kenrmayfield/systemctl-alpine/README.md

 4. It enables the service using `rc-update add some-service default`
 5. If the `--now` flag is used, it also starts the service

+For template services like `nginx@.service`, when you run `systemctl enable nginx@user1`:

+1. The tool looks for the template service file `nginx@.service`
+2. It processes the template, substituting variables like `%i` with the instance name `user1`
+3. It creates an OpenRC service script named `nginx@user1` with the instance name available as an environment variable

 For other commands like `start`, `stop`, etc., it translates them to the appropriate `rc-service` commands.

 ### Editing and Modification Protection